 - Cellular services are subject to state and local taxes.
 Depending on where you live, those could add between 4 and 35 percent to your monthly bill.

 - Phone companies are required to contribute to a federal fund for providing phone access to low-income individuals and families.
 This is called the Universal Service Fund (USF).
 As of April 1, 2008, the FCC is charging 11.3 percent per telephone line, also known as the Federal Universal Service Charge.

 - There are also various regulatory and administrative charges that add up to around one dollar a month.

 Some mobile broadband services have roaming areas that extend into parts of Mexico and Canada.
 Generally, if you use data or mobile broadband services within one of these extended roaming areas, you'll be charged an extra fee based on a set price per kilobyte or megabyte of data transfer.

 We hope this has been a helpful introduction to the exciting possibilities of mobile broadband.
-For more information about mobile broadband services, wireless technology and related topics, check out the links on the next page.
+For more information about mobile broadband services, wireless technology and related topics, check out the links below.